Ketef Hinnom Tombs, Jerusalem

 History of Ketef Hinnom

 Ketef Hinnom is a spur above the Hinnom valley overlooking Mount Zion.
-In 1979 an archaeological excavation was carried out at the site by Dr. Gabi Barkai.
-The site yielded finds from several periods, but most significant was the discovery of several rock-cut tomb dating to the First Temple Period.
+In 1979 Dr. Gabi Barkai 1979 initiated archaeological excavation at the site.
+These excavations yielded finds from several periods, including several rock-cut tomb dating to the First Temple Period.

-Most of the burials were looted in antiquity, but one repository was found intact.
-It proved to contain a wealth of finds, including rare Phoenician glassware.
-The repository also contained gold and silver Jewelry, but most significant was the discovery of two rolled silver amulets.
+Looters raided the burials already in antiquity, but they missed one repository, which contained a wealth of finds.
+A rare Phoenician glassware and gold and silver Jewelry were just some of the artifacts surfacing from this repository, but most significant – two rolled silver amulets.
 When opened in the laboratories of the Israel Museum, traces of letters were detected.
-As the text was reconstructed it proved to a variation of the priestly blessing, documented in Numbers 6:24-26:
+Reconstructing the text, it proved to a variation of the priestly blessing from Numbers 6:24-26: